onyewuenyi/OnyewuenyiSenpai/README.md

 # What is this?

-This is a space where I can express my thoughts and opinions on mostly technical things.
+This is a space where I can express my thoughts and opinions on mostly technical tings.

 _All content in this repository is, unless otherwise specified_:
 ```